algorand/java-algorand-sdk/README.md

 }
 ```

-# Longer Example
+# Documentation

-Take a look at the example located in the examples/ directory.
+Javadoc can be found at (https://algorand.github.io/java-algorand-sdk/).
+Additional resources are located at (https://developer.algorand.org).

 # Cryptography

 To use the library, the SDK requires you specify a JCA provider for `Ed25519` signatures and `SHA-512/256` checksums.
 This SDK
 is tested with `BouncyCastle 1.61` (bouncycastle.org).
-This SDK relies on BouncyCastle transitively; make sure to add it as a dependency (optionally).
-In your applications, setup the SDK, like the following example code:
+In your applications, setup the SDK, for instance:

 ```java
 import org.bouncycastle.jce.provider.BouncyCastleProvider;